Project

 Also, what is Epoc ?

-RE: Return remaining time of timer - Added by Torbjorn Carlqvist Admin about 2 years ago
+RE: Return remaining time of timer - Added by Torbjorn Carlqvist Admin over 2 years ago

 First, I will create a new issue for this where I put you as watcher so you can follow the progress.
 The release version for this is not yet determined.